+Expected government spending 2017-18

+Other (including EU Debt interest transactions) Public order and safety £46 billion £50 billion (police, fire services, law courts, prisons, etc.) £34 billion Social protection (includes pension, welfare benefits, tax Housing and environment credits, home care, etc.) £245 billion £36 billion Industry. agriculture and employment £23 billion £802 Defence billion £48 billion Education £102 billion Adult social care £32 billion Health (NHS) £149 billion Transport £37 billion

-Like you the government should also be balancing its books.
+its books.
 The UK however is currently running a budget deficit.
 This means the government is spending more than it collects in tax, so it needs to borrow money.

 It does this by issuing gilts (see page 39 for more on gilts).
 If the government collects more than it spends (not that it has happened in a while!) it is called a budget surplus.
-2019-20 balance sheet

-Government receipts £810 billion
+Government receipts £744 billion

-Government expenditure £842 billion
+Government expenditure £802 billion

 Budget deficit

-£32 billion
+£58 billion

 The accumulation of the budget deficit is called the national debt.
-As of March 2019, it was around £1.8 trillion.
-In 2019 it rose by an estimated £5,170 per second.
+As of early April 2017, it was around £1.8 trillion and rising by an estimated £5,170 per second.

-Expected government spending 2019-20

-Figures may not sum due to rounding.
+Source: UK government budget 2017.

-Other (taxes) includes capital taxes, stamp duties, vehicle excise duties and other smaller tax receipts † Other (non-taxes) includes interest and dividends, gross operating surplus and other smaller non-tax receipts.
-Source: HM Treasury autumn 2018 budget.

-Putting your money to work

-Putting your money to work

-So, you know what you want, you know how much you need to get it, you've been saving up, you've got a grip of banking, savings and taxation.
+^{} Other (taxes) includes capital taxes, stamp duties, vehicle excise duties and other smaller tax receipts [†] Other (non-taxes) includes interest and dividends, gross operating surplus and other smaller non-tax receipts.
+Putting your money to work Putting your money to work So, you know what you want, you know how much you need to get it, you've been saving up, you've got a grip of banking, savings and taxation.
 You're ready to invest.
 But in what?